-There remains a large gap between Pupil Premium students' Progress 8 scores and the rest of the cohort with the 2022 Pupil Premium Progress 8: -0.19.
-The National Progress 8 average was -0.03 (all pupils) which also shows that there is still a gap between our Pupil Premium students' progress 8 and the national average.
-Having said this, Hartismere's Pupil Premium Progress 8 score was better than the National average disadvantaged pupils Progress 8 score which was -0.55.
+There remains a relatively large gap between Pupil Premium students' Progress 8 scores and the rest of the cohort with the 2023 Pupil Premium Progress 8: 0.19.
+Having said this, our Pupil Premium students' Progress 8 score was higher than the national average for all students (-0.03) and far higher than the national progress 8 score for disadvantaged students (-0.57) which is evidence that our strategies have been effective.